Paulsky/laravel-serpstack/README.md

 ### Prerequisites

-You will need Composer to install this package.
+You will need Composer to install this package and a valid Serpstack API key.

 ### Installing